mcbride-clint/samples/README.md

 Used Swagger to add an easy to use/test frontend.

 ### SimpleArchitecture.Angular
-Simple Angular App to View and Edit Users.
+Simple Angular App to View Users still trying to figure out the edit part.
 Uses the Built in dependency Injection framework to inject the needed service and repository to each Controller.
 The default Microsoft Angular Template creates a built in API.